 Europe Chills Out

-In 2001, Portugal became the only European country to actually remove penalties for personal possession (of all drugs) from the books entirely—which drug policy wonks consider true decriminalization as opposed to the “depenalization” that exists elsewhere, in which moderate penalties remain on the books but often go unenforced.
+In 2001, Portugal became the only European country to actually remove penalties for personal possession (of all drugs) from the books entirely—which drug policy wonks consider "depenalization," rather than the decriminalization that exists elsewhere, in which moderate penalties remain on the books but often go unenforced.

 Germany has quasi-decriminalized: in 1994, the Federal Republic’s top court ruled that states and localities had the option to drop criminal penalties for personal possession, and most of them have.
 Switzerland and the Czech Republic have both seen decriminalization bills narrowly defeated in recent years, and are likely candidates to decriminalize soon.
 Many Swiss cantons have already de facto decriminalized.
 Russia, a seemingly unlikely candidate, decriminalized personal quantities of all drugs in 2004.

 In Latin America, Colombia decriminalized "personal quantities" of all drugs by a ruling of the judiciary in 1994.
 Peru passed a decrim law in 2003, Venezuela in 2004, and Brazil in 2006.
 Argentina decriminalized via a court ruling in 2008.
 A decriminalization bill has been passed in Mexico, and after some initial balking signed into law by President Felipe Calderón in August 2009.
 In December 2013, Uruguay's President José Mujica signed his historic law legalizing cannabis under a system of government regulation.